8n8/bigwebthing/README.md

 A message is a tarred Git repository.

-Then the message is sliced up into 15KB chunks, each chunk is encrypted, and is sent.
+Then the message is sliced up into chunks, each chunk is encrypted, and is sent.

-Before encryption, a chunk must be exactly 15KB long.
+Before encryption, a chunk must be exactly 15902 bytes long.
 A chunk is encoded like this:

-    either:
-        1 byte: 0 // There isn't another chunk: this is the last one in the sequence 32 bytes: the hash of the whole message before chunking 2 bytes: length of padding
-        the padding
-    or
+15902 bytes
+    either the whole message fits in one chunk
-        1 byte: 1: // There are more chunks to come.
+        1 byte: 0
+        2 bytes: the length of the message the message
+        padding
+    or this is a part of a sequence but not the last item 1 byte: 1
-	4 bytes: a counter, starting at 0
+        4 bytes: chunk counter, starting at 0
-	4 bytes: the total number of chunks in the whole message all the rest of the bytes: the chunk
+        4 bytes: total number of chunks in the sequence the chunk
+    or this is the final message in a sequence
+        1 byte: 2
+        32 bytes: the hash of the whole message before chunking 2 bytes: length of the chunk
+        the chunk
+        padding

 ## Crypto

-The end-to-end cryptography is done using Noise, using the XX pattern, i.e. the parties exchange their public keys during the handshake.

-For each session I need to check that the sender static public key matches the fingerprint they gave me.

-All the chunks in a message are sent using the same session.
-The session should be thrown thrown away after a while and a fresh one made, as there is not forward secrecy within sessions.
+The cryptography is done using golang.org/x/crypto/nacl/box.
+Each user has a pair of static keys.
+For each of their contacts they have a public static key and some public temporary keys.
+Temporary keys are used once only and then deleted.
+The server will accept messages that are 15991 bytes long:

+15991 bytes
+    24 bytes: random nonce
+    15967 bytes: Nacl box encrypted with recipient's static public key 16 bytes: encryption overhead
+        15951 bytes
+            either transport message
+                1 byte: 0
+                32 bytes: temporary public key used for encryption 15918 bytes: Nacl box encrypted with temporary public key and blank nonce 16 bytes: encryption overhead
+                    15902 bytes: plain text
+            or fresh key supply
+                1 byte: 1
+                15936 bytes: 498 32-byte temporary public keys
+                14 bytes: padding

 # Client cache